-Directors are elected by a plurality of the votes represented by the shares of common stock and Series A Preferred Stock (on an as-converted basis) present at the Annual Meeting in person or by proxy.
+Directors are elected by a plurality of the votes represented by the shares of common stock and Series A Preferred Stock (on an as-converted basis) present at the Annual Meeting in person virtually by attending online and voting by webcast or by proxy.
 This means that the five (5) director nominees with the most affirmative votes will be elected.
 Withheld votes, abstentions and broker non-votes will have no effect.

-• Proposal 2 - Ratification of the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2019.
+• Proposal 2 - Ratification of the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2020.

-To be approved, the ratification of the selection of Freed Maxick CPAs, P.C. as our independent auditors for our 2019 fiscal year, must receive "For" votes from the holders of a majority of shares of common stock and Series A Preferred Stock (on an as-converted basis) cast for this proposal.
+To be approved, the ratification of the selection of Freed Maxick CPAs, P.C. as our independent auditors for our 2020 fiscal year, must receive "For" votes from the holders of a majority of shares of common stock and Series A Preferred Stock (on an as-converted basis) cast for this proposal.
 Broker non-votes will have no effect.